Beyond Chunks and Graphs: Retrieval-Augmented Generation through Triplet-Driven Thinking: Experiments

 \subsection{Results}

 We unfold our analysis of experimental results by answering Research Questions (RQ) below. \paragraph{RQ1: How does T$^2$RAG perform against baselines?}

 As shown Table~\ref{tab:main_results}, T$^2$RAG achieves state-of-the-art performance, stems from several key advantages. \textbf{First}, our method achieves state-of-the-art overall performance, leading in both average EM and F1 scores across the two LLM backbones, except for the second place in F1 by GPT-4o-mini.
 Notably, its advantage in EM is particularly pronounced, a strength we attribute to the precision of our triplet-based retrieval, which excels at identifying the exact entities required for factoid QA.
 This adaptability is further demonstrated by its consistently strong results on domain-specific datasets, underscoring the universality of the underlying reasoning framework. \textbf{Second}, its superiority is most pronounced on Multi-hop QA datasets like 2Wiki.
 It not only surpasses all single-round baselines by a large margin but also outperforms the multi-round baseline, IRCoT, by over 7.7\% and 5.4\% in EM with Gemini-2.5-flash and GPT-4o-mini, respectively.
 This highlights the effectiveness of its triplet-driven mechanism for complex reasoning. \textbf{Finally}, the method demonstrates a powerful synergy with reasoning LLMs.
 Its performance is significantly higher when paired with Gemini-2.5-flash compared to GPT-4o-mini.
-This suggests that its structured process of query decomposition and resolution can uniquely leverage the advanced reasoning capabilities of such models through its step-by-step guidance.
+As shown in Figure~\ref{fig:radar}, we extend the experiments on 2 reasoning LLMs (Gemini-2.5-flash and Gemini-2.5-pro) and 2 non-reasoning LLMs (GPT-4o-mini and Qwen3-Next-Instruct~\cite{yang2025qwen3}).
+We compare the averaged EM and F1 score on PopQA dataset.
+The results suggest that our method can uniquely leverage the advanced \textbf{reasoning capabilities} of such models through its step-by-step guidance.
 Conversely, certain methods such as HippoRAG2 exhibit a decrease in performance when employing reasoning LLMs.
-We hypothesize this occurs because relegating the LLM to a simple filtering task does not fully harness its sophisticated reasoning capabilities.
+We hypothesize this occurs because relegating the LLM to a simple filtering task does not fully harness its reasoning capabilities.
+Results on more datasets are in Appendix~\ref{app:more_perf}.